E3SM-Project/zppy/tutorial_materials/zppy_demo.md

 alias sq='sqa -u $USER'
 ```
 The output of sq uses several abbreviations: ST = Status (with R = running, PD = pending, CG = completing).
-There are also reasons why a job is depending: Dependency -- job is waiting for another job to finish first,
+There are also reasons why a job isn't running yet: Dependency -- job is waiting for another job to finish first,
 Resources or Priority -- job will run relatively soon.

 It can take a while for jobs to run.
 Notably `e3sm_diags` and `mpas_analysis` can take an hour or more.